darwinbeing/HPServerPSUHack/README.md

 ### Modify PL30/PL42 Output & OVP Voltage
 * Type III Compensator Using Op-Amp

-Type III compensators, are a type of compensation network used in control systems to improve stability and performance.
+Type III compensators are a type of compensation network used in control systems to improve stability and performance.
 Locate the Type III compensator in the HP PL30 power supply by examining the PCB for the Op-Amp [TSV994](https://www.st.com/resource/en/datasheet/tsv994.pdf)
 ![alt text][image13]